andeart/home-assistant.io/source/_integrations/tesla_fleet.markdown

 You must have:
 - A [Tesla](https://tesla.com) account
 - A [Developer Application](https://developer.tesla.com/en_US/dashboard)
-- A privately-owned web domain where you can host your public key file without needing to rely on redirects.
+- A web domain that you own and can host your public key file directly onto without needing to rely on URL redirects.
 Simple file-hosting services such as AWS S3 may help with this for free/cheap.

 {% include integrations/config_flow.md %}